ElBarbs/CART263/README.md

-# Template p5 project
+# CART263-W-23

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+## CART 263: Creative Computation 2 – Winter 2023

+This repository contains all the projects created for the course.